What Is Long COVID (PASC)?

-Research shows that about 10% of people between ages 18 to 49 who have COVID-19 get long COVID.
-The odds go up to 22% for those 70 or older.
-But it can happen to anyone, whether you’re otherwise healthy or have other health conditions.
+Long COVID can happen to anyone, whether you’re otherwise healthy or have other health conditions.
 You can get it even if your earlier COVID-19 symptoms were mild or moderate.
+The good news is most people recover from long COVID.

 - Treatment and prevention